Buying a home is one of the most significant financial investments you’ll make, so it is a good idea to go through the right steps.

 However, you should be cautious when you are shopping around for mortgages because your credit scores get affected each time a lender pulls your report.
 Begin with a pre-approval.
 If you don’t get accepted, you can then work on your situation before you start a property search.

-FAQs – Mortgage broker vs Bank
+FAQs on Mortgage Broker vs Bank in Canada

 Are mortgage brokers better than banks?